-We conduct certain research and development operations through our Australian wholly-owned subsidiary.
-If we lose our ability to operate in Australia, or if our subsidiary is unable to receive the research and development incentive payment allowed by Australian regulations, our business and results of operations could suffer.
+We have conducted certain R&D operations through our Australian wholly-owned subsidiary.
+If we lose our ability to operate in Australia, or if our subsidiary is unable to receive the R&D incentive payment allowed by Australian regulations, our business and results of operations could suffer.